Nette Documentation Preview

 ------------------------------------------------------------------------------

-Returns a reflection of a class or trait that contains a declaration of property `$prop`.
-Property can also be declared in the trait.
+Returns the reflection of the class or trait that contains the declaration of the property `$prop`.
+The property might be declared within a trait.

-Because PHP does not provide enough information to determine the actual declaration, Nette uses its own heuristics, which **are not** reliable.
+Since PHP doesn't provide sufficient information to determine the true declaration reliably, Nette uses its own heuristics, which **are not** fully reliable.

 ```php